 The projector is equipped with On-Screen Display (OSD) menus for making various adjustments and settings.
 Below is the overview of the OSD menu.

 To use the OSD menus, please set the OSD menu to your familiar language first.

-Press MENU/EXIT on the projector or remote control 2. to turn the OSD menu on.
+1. Press MENU/EXIT on the projector or remote control 2.
+Press ▼ to highlight Language and press